Embrace Change: Harnessing Vulnerability for Personal Growth

 Remember, the answers that come are likely simple, never easy.

-I - we - have been given no guarantees in terms of employment security or anything else, for that matter.
+Not in terms of employment security or anything else, for that matter.

 The choice, then, was whether I was willing to take the risk of putting myself and my words, thoughts, and perspectives into the universe.